Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Large-scale Inference

 An important goal of this study is to understand the spatial extent of use of water-saving rice management practices in Punjab.
 Out of the 150,000 farmers who received training and support for the 2024 kharif season, it was infeasible to track the practices of all participants and their networks during the season to measure the efficacy of these interventions.
 The data collection efforts of PRANA were limited to only a small fraction of the potential market.
 Here we present our findings on scaling the model's predictions across the state at a plot-level.

-The entire workflow for large-scale inference is outlined in \autoref{fig:scaling-workflow}.
+The entire workflow for large-scale inference is outlined in Fig.~\ref{fig:sup:scaling-workflow}.
 In order to make predictions at a plot-level, we first need to delineate agricultural plots across the state.
-There are no current estimates of the number of plots, although the total rice-growing area in 2021 was roughly 3.2 million hectares (ha) as surmised from Han et al. \cite{han2022annual}.
+There are no current estimates of the number of plots, although the total rice-growing area in 2021 was roughly 3.2 million hectares (ha) as surmised from Han et al.~\cite{han2022annual}.
 Given that average plot sizes range from 0.5 to 2 ha, delineation of millions of plots would be required, making manual efforts impossible.
-We apply the automated method known as Fields of the World (FTW) introduced by Kerner et al.\cite{kerner2024fields} to delineate approximately 3 million fields across the state.
+We apply the automated method known as Fields of the World (FTW)~\cite{kerner2024fields} to delineate approximately 3 million fields across the state.
+The FTW model is a U-net with EﬃcientNet-b3 backbone trained on concatenated bitemporal 4-channel RGBN images (with and without green cover, typically a few months separated), which are then polygonized to compute object-level metrics using an IoU threshold of 0.5.

 We acquire Sentinel-2 (S-2) 4-band\footnote{FTW only requires RGB-NIR bands} bi-temporal images from the months of May and October 2024, representing cloud free periods representing windows A \& B respectively, from GEE.
 However, due to GEE restrictions on the amount of downloadable imagery, the region of interest needs to be split into non-overlapping tiles by applying a `fishnet' and downloading the respective tiles.
-We merge the tiles and stack the bi-temporal images as a single 8-band image (Fig \ref{fig:scaling-workflow} a-c).
+We merge the tiles and stack the bi-temporal images as a single 8-band image (Fig \ref{fig:sup:scaling-workflow}).
 This image is fed as an input to the FTW model which produces a 3-band raster\footnote{The bands are: fields, non-fields and boundaries: we keep only the field band.}, which we subsequently convert to polygons, with a minimum area of 2000$m^2$.
 We also filter out any polygons larger than 10 ha. to reduce spurious polygons that are unlikely to be rice growing plots, given the nature of smallholder agriculture in the state.

-Thereafter, we follow the method laid out in \autoref{sec:inference-scale} with ascending orbit only, and use the best pretrained model for DSR classification, without any climatology inputs.
+Thereafter, we follow the method laid out in Fig.~\ref{fig:sup:workflow} with ascending orbit only, and use the best pretrained model for DSR classification, without any climatology inputs.
 The combination of pretrained models such as Presto and FTW, along with our dimensional training methodology that requires no cropping calendar information, allows us to apply this methodology to arbitrary spatial scales.
+For samples of the output produced over Punjab, refer to \Cref{fig:sup:ftw_insets}.